BranislavBeno/Book-Library-Service/README.md

      "author": "John Doe"
   }
   ```
 - **PUT /api/v1/books/update** - updates book data.
 Operation is refused when a book with given ID doesn't exist.
-Input is validated (see new book adding).
+> Input is validated.
+Book author can't be empty.
+Book name can't be empty or longer than 15 signs.

   Request body example for existing book updating:
   ```json
   {